-Kumu can be used in many different ways, and for many different projects, but there's definitely a shared set of skills you need to know to get started with Kumu.
+Kumu can be used in many different ways and for many different types of projects, but there's definitely a shared set of skills you need to know to get started with Kumu.

 To make sure you have a solid foundation of knowledge to build on, you can use this list of questions to guide you through all of the core Kumu concepts: